RonaldDPace/IT1025/Lab3/README.md

 GIF:JPEG:PNG:

 Similarities:  They are the most commonly found in web design.
 Differences :  GIF ideal for animation,line drawing,and simple graphics.
-JPEG great for saving memory space with smaller file sizes for                movies and games though it causes refracting.
+JPEG great for saving memory space using smaller file sizes for                movies and games though it causes refracting.
 PNG great for photos with high contrast,transparency especially alpha                      channel transparency.

 ##### File Properties